L3yzs/win11themehyprland/README.md

 This is my **Windows 11 inspired Hyprland theme**.

-I created this project to make Hyprland look and feel more like Windows 11 while keeping the flexibility of a Linux desktop.
+I made this project to make Hyprland look and feel more like Windows 11 while still keeping the flexibility and customization of a Linux desktop.

-> ⚠️ **IMPORTANT:** This project may contain bugs or outdated configurations.
-I have not worked on this project for a long time, so some parts may require manual adjustments.

 ---